 Later, as Inuyasha, Shippo and Kirara try to find someplace to take Kagome and the others to rest, they are attacked by Ginkotsu, another member of the Band of Seven.
-Shippo and Kirara are able to get the poisoned members of their party to a temple; unbeknownst to them, another member of the Band of Seven named Renkotsu is posing as the monk of the temple.
+Shippo and Kirara are able to get the poisoned members of their party to a temple.
+Unbeknownst to them, another member of the Band of Seven named Renkotsu is posing as the monk of the temple.
 When Inuyasha learns the truth after making it to the temple, he finds himself in a battle between both Renkotsu and Ginkotsu, and Renkotsu trying to burn down the temple with the others inside.

 As the volume continues, we get appearances from Koga and his group, as well as Myoga.
 Myoga becomes very instrumental in helping the three members of the party who have been poisoned.
-As Myoga is doing his thing, there’s a great moment here with Inutasha, where he tries to hide the fact that he’s crying.
-I really liked how Takahashi was able to make this scene play out; Inuyasha tries to deny it, while Shippo and Myoga try to get a closer look.
+As Myoga is doing his thing, there’s a great moment here with Inuyasha, where he tries to hide the fact that he’s crying.
+I really liked how Takahashi was able to make this scene play out.
+Inuyasha tries to deny it, while Shippo and Myoga try to get a closer look.
 This was able to provide some much needed comic relief after how serious the volume had been up to this point.
 While it was also a touching moment, the comedy that was included was needed.
 But the moment is ruined when Koga and his group arrive.

 Kikyo then plays a role in the story, when she comes to a small town and meets a doctor named Suikotsu.
-She senses a jewel shard in him, it’s not tainted like it was in the members of the Band of Seven.
+She senses a jewel shard in him, but it’s not tainted like it was in the members of the Band of Seven.
 Inuyasha and the others also arrive and cross paths with Kikyo and Suikotsu.
 But something surprising happens in regards to Suikotsu right at the end of the volume…

 While this volume brings about some progression for the Band of Seven arc, I know there’s still more to come from watching the anime series.
 What I’m curious to see is just how many more volumes of the manga it’s going to take to make it all the way through the Band of Seven arc.
-Don’t get me wrong, I do enjoy this particular story, but it did feel like it ran for a while in the anime; that’s why I’d like to see just how many volumes the story ends up spanning in the original manga telling.
+Don’t get me wrong, I do enjoy this particular story, but it did feel like it ran for a while in the anime.
+That’s why I’d like to see just how many volumes the story ends up spanning in the original manga telling.